collabnix/kubelabs/Chaos101/chaos-lab.md

     sleep 60

-    # Wait for recovery
-    if kubectl wait --for=condition=available --timeout=300s deployment/$DEPLOYMENT_NAME -n $NAMESPACE; then
-        curl -X POST -H 'Content-type: application/json' --data '{"text":"CPU stress test recovery successful."}' $SLACK_WEBHOOK_URL else
-        curl -X POST -H 'Content-type: application/json' --data '{"text":"CPU stress test recovery failed"}' $SLACK_WEBHOOK_URL fi
+    # Get current replica count
+    new_replicas=$(kubectl get deployment $DEPLOYMENT_NAME -n $NAMESPACE -o jsonpath='{.spec.replicas}')

     echo "Delete chaos"
     kubectl delete StressChaos $CHAOS_NAME -n $CHAOS_NAMESPACE
 ```

-Some notable differences: we no longer increase the replica count before running the chaos since it is the job of the CPU scaler to increase the count when a threshold is reachhed.
-We also use a different method to check if the chaos test was successfull.
+Some notable differences: we no longer increase the replica count before running the chaos since it is the job of the CPU scaler to increase the count when a threshold is reached.
+We also used a different method to check if the chaos test was successful.
+What we do is:

+- Take note of the number of replicas before chaos starts
+- Run chaos
+- Wait a while
+- Check to see if the scaler has kicked in and started scaling up the resources
+- If yes, then successful
+- If no, then send a failure message to Slack